-The Defense Front of the Peoples Struggle released a statement commemorating the one-year anniversary of the popular rebellion in response to the government’s attempt to end fuel subsidies as well as other austerity measures.
-They contrast “Red October,” the combative demonstrations that saw a massive general strike, fights with police in the streets, and the blockade major roads and highways that paralyzed the country’s economy, with “Pink October,” the opportunist leadership of various trade union, indigenous, and peasant organizations that tried to steer the popular rebellion into participation of elections.
+The Defense Front of the People’s Struggle released a statement commemorating the one-year anniversary of the popular rebellion in response to the government’s attempt to end fuel subsidies as well as other austerity measures.
+They contrast “Red October,” the combative demonstrations that saw a massive general strike, fights with police in the streets, and the blockade of major roads and highways that paralyzed the country’s economy, with “Pink October,” the opportunist leadership of various trade union, indigenous, and peasant organizations that tried to steer the popular rebellion into participation in elections.

 The Popular Student Movement (MEP) held a solidarity action with the peasant struggle for land led by the League of Poor Peasants (LCP) in Brazil with banners reading, “From Mexico to Brazil, Long Live the Fight for Land, Solidarity with the Tiago dos Santos Camp” and “Stop the Aggression Against the LCP!”

 The Popular Women’s Movement (MFP) also released a video in solidarity with the peasants of Tiago dos Santos Camp, including the following speech: